November Garden Calendar

 • Clean and remove fallen fruit from around trees to reduce insects and disease next year.

-• Take a soil test and make needed adjustments this fall.
+• Take a soil test and make needed adjustments.

 • Till garden soil and add organic matter.